 By Nasir Ali Hussain

-I’d been told by people who’d grown up with me that the place where we had lived as children and young adults had changed.
-Changed so much that it might as well be someplace else, with few, if any, signposts for fragments of memory to fix on to.
+I’d been told by people who’d grown up with me that the place where we had once lived had changed.
+Changed so much that it might as well be someplace else, with few, if any, signposts for fragments of memory to tack on to.
 When I went back I saw that they weren’t lying.
-Its changed, changed for the worse.
-But saying that, Roxeth, or Rooks Heath as it was once called, was a great place to live and grow up in during the 60’s, 70’s and 80’s.
+It had changed alright and not for the better.
+A real shame that, because Roxeth, or Rooks Heath as it was once called, was a great place to live and grow up in during the 60’s, 70’s and 80’s.
 At one time, that part of North West London was considered ‘rural.’
 However, as the London Underground network started to spread out in the 1920’s and 30’s, places like Roxeth began to lose the sense of being part of the countryside.
 They instead became exemplary examples of the new metroland; ideal environments for socially mobile aspirants working their way up from working class status.
 They became suburbs.

 I had known these guys, who were my best friends at the time, ever since I had started school in 1976.
 Which means I’d known them forever.
 Within our group that day there was one kid however whom none of us had ever seen before.
 He had just magically shown up that afternoon.
 He caught our attention as he was doing these really high wheelies on his bike.
 We were of course doing the same and before long he was one of us.
 He was a bit heavy with a soft belly and flabby forearms and one of our group christened him ‘Chunky.’
 We started kicking a football around after a while and were challenged to a match by another group of kids.We asked Chunky if he would go in goal as he didn’t look like he was going to be the fastest player on the pitch.

 “No problem,” said Chunky with a smile that said he would have asked had we not asked.
 He was a good goalie.
 We won the game because of his saves.
 I forget what the score was, but it was one of those games in which both teams scored over ten goals each.